Edwardssss/Edwardssss/README.md

 ## For Future

-+   Probably do more researches on drone-ISAC or satellite-ISAC
++   Probably do more works on end-to-end deployment.

 ## Contact

-If you want paid assistance from me, please email to ed_129@qq.com.
+If you contact me, please email to ed_129@qq.com.
 I will reply as soon as possible.